Last Updated on 2022/04/22

-Working with TGR means the focus is in an even more narrow transgender topic that most of the community are still suffered a lot at the moment which is not yet ready to walk with the center along the road of activism.
-And that means I am working most of the time alone on doing all important roles.
+Working with TGR means the focus is on an even more narrow transgender topic that most of the community are still suffered a lot at the moment which is not yet ready to walk with the center along the road of activism.
+And that means I am working most of the time alone on doing all-important roles.
 Fortunately, there are other LGB organizations that are really supportive like Pink Alliance on advocacy.
-But working with a bigger organization means you cannot only focus on your works but have to spend a lot of the time dealing with people, resource, and networks that could be drawn a lot of energy.
+But working with a bigger organization means you cannot only focus on your works but have to spend a lot of the time dealing with people, resources, and networks that could be drawn a lot of energy.

 In 2017, the U.S. Consulate Hong Kong and Macau selected Leung as the nominee for the Secretary’s International Women of Courage Award, honoring women who have demonstrated exceptional courage, strength, and leadership in acting to improve others’ lives.